raytheonbbn/maude-hcs/README.md

 ```

 ### Run Distributed SMC
+SMC is highly parallelizable using all cores on the machine to get near linear speedup in Monte Carlo sampling, using the `-j 0` option as indicated above.
+QMaude permits even more parallelism across machines using distributed SMC (feature still under active testing)

 To run the distributed SMC, there should be one or more workers that are started with